 Watch Refugee Hosts’ contribution to the Imperial War Museum exhibition – Refugees: Forced to Flee

-Refugee Hosts is part of a major new exhibition at the Imperial War Museum, London from the 24th of September – 24th May 2021.
+Refugee Hosts is part of a major new exhibition at the Imperial War Museum, London from the 24th of September – 13th June 2021.
+The museum will re-open to the public on the 19th of May 2021.
 Refugee Hosts’ contribution to the exhibition includes a video featuring photographs, poems and stories gathered throughout our research in Lebanon, Jordan, Turkey and Europe.
 In the video, Prof. Elena Fiddian-Qasmiyeh discusses Refugee Hosts’ research and reads poetry by Refugee Hosts’ writer-in-residence, Yousif M. Qasmiyeh.

 Prof. Elena Fiddian-Qasmiyeh Discusses Refugee Hosts Research on BBC Radio 3

 At 10pm, on the 18th of June 2020, Prof. Elena Fiddian-Qasmiyeh discusses Refugee Hosts on BBC Radio 3.
 The programme marks Refugee Week 2020 and highlights Refugee Hosts’ interdisciplinary approach to understanding local experiences of and responses to displacement, which is also featured in the Imperial War Museum London exhibition ‘Refugee: Forced to Flee.’
 To find out more about Refugee Hosts’ research in Lebanon and Jordan, please see our Reflections from the Field Series, or visit our About the Project webpages.